1911 Queensland Rugby League season

-The Queensland Amateur Rugby League conducted four grade competitions during 1911 and in representative football, played three sets of three-match series against New South Wales, New Zealand and the "Northern Districts" on New South Wales.
+The Queensland Amateur Rugby League conducted four grade competitions during 1911 and in representative football, played three sets of three-match series by Queensland teams against New South Wales, New Zealand and the "Northern Districts" on New South Wales.
 Ipswich fielded two teams in the senior QARL competition and also held two lower grade premierships.
 Club competitions continued in Maryborough.